Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Introduction

 Figure \ref{fig:illustration} shows several human mobility trajectories reflecting time-activity-location dependencies.
 For example, when the time is approaching noon, one user may dine at a nearby restaurant, and another may go to the movie theater for a specific starting time, which illustrates that activities are usually scheduled according to the time of day.
-People typically make location decisions based on the intended activities, and considering activity information can lead to better predictability of human mobility.
-However, few works have considered adding activity information (e.g., location categories) for next location prediction.
-Yu et al. \cite{yu2020category} used activities along with spatial distances to reduce search space (i.e., candidate locations).
-Huang et al. \cite{huang2022human} proposed a \textsc{Cslsl} which comprises an \textsc{Rnn}-based structure \cite{chung2014empirical}, where the time, activity, and location are predicted sequentially, to model human travel decision logic.
+People typically make location decisions based on the intended activities, and thus considering activity information can lead to better predictability of human mobility.
+However, few studies have considered activity information (e.g., location categories) for next location prediction.
+Notably, \textsc{Cslsl}, proposed by Huang et al. \cite{huang2022human}, adopts an \textsc{Rnn}-based structure \cite{chung2014empirical} to model human travel decision logic, where the time, activity, and location are predicted sequentially.
 However, the design of \textsc{Cslsl} oversimplifies the time-activity-location dependencies.
-Given data sparsity and behavioral uncertainties \cite{zhuang2022uncertainty}, the time prediction tends to be more challenging \cite{zhao2018individual}, which may further compromise the prediction of activities and locations.
+Given data sparsity and behavioral uncertainties, the time prediction tends to be more challenging \cite{zhao2018individual}, which may compromise the prediction of activities and locations.